 For overall health and well-being, maintaining a well-functioning circulatory system is vital.
 Knowing how to improve circulation can support long-term cardiovascular health, better absorption of nutrients and oxygen through the bloodstream, and improved physical and mental health.
 By contrast, poor circulation can have a range of negative effects.
-As medical journal Circulation noted in a recent study, “High blood pressure is a major risk factor for cardiovascular diseases, the leading cause of mortality worldwide.”
+As medical journal Circulation noted in a study, “High blood pressure is a major risk factor for cardiovascular diseases, the leading cause of mortality worldwide.”
 While genetic predisposition is often a factor, research has found that taking steps to reduce risks and improve circulation shouldn’t be overlooked.
 Keep reading to see five ways to improve your circulation and overall health.

 1. Get Moving

 It may come as no surprise that physical activity leads to improved wellness, but the impact of cardiovascular exercise on circulatory health is well worth reiterating.
 Studies have shown that high-intensity interval training is especially beneficial for keeping your heart and circulatory system in good condition.

 While there are many reasons to quit smoking, cardiovascular health is definitely near the top of the list.
 Since tobacco inhibits the level of oxygen the blood is able to carry, interferes with antioxidants, and contributes to higher blood pressure, quitting the habit can work wonders for improving your circulation.

 We’re all familiar with the benefits of exfoliation for smooth, healthy skin, but this simple beauty habit can also help to get your blood moving.
 Using a loofah or body brush to scrub the skin can help stimulate blood flow and improve circulation throughout the body.